Komodo123/async-chain/README.md

       .catch((error) => console.error(error))
       .finally(() => console.log("Finished"));

-The library also adds a "pipe" function (when pipe is not already defined as a property on the chain's context) which allows you to operate on the current value of the chain without having to write a separate chain.
+You can also use the "pipe" function (when pipe is not already defined as a property on the chain's context) which allows you to operate on the current value of the chain without having to write a separate chain.
 For example, instead of:

     let value = await chain([ "1", "2", "3" ])
       .slice(1) [0];